ncatlab/instiki2git/README.md

 * Commit messages are lines of the form "<key>: <value>" with `\0` and `\n` reserved in key and value and additionally `:` reserved in the key.

+### Compacting the backup repository

+After committing a large number of revisions, it can be beneficial to run `git gc` in the backup repository.
+This packs and compresses similar blobs.
+It can reduce in a storage by a factor of ten.

 ## Tutorial

 Create and move to an empty directory.